apache/myfaces-homepage/core23next.md

 (Almost) Implementation of the JavaServer™ Faces (JSF) 2.3 specification.
 2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI.
+ManagedBeans configured via XML are completely ignored.
-The implementation of the old FacesEL (javax.faces.el.*) has been completely removed.
+The implementation of the old FacesEL (javax.faces.el.*) also has been completely removed.
 It will be the base of the upcoming JSF 4.0.

 ## Requirements